facebookarchive/pfff/lang_clang/parsing/readme.txt

 Note that the clang in macport doesn't have clang-check.
-Moreover clang-3.2 has a version of clang-check that does not print everything as a sexp (e.g. typedefs are not a sexp) which makes parsing harder. clang-git seems to be good, but the dumper was evolved, and so prefer an old version, e8d411997899a87e1a9f63ad3f52b38e7931687c^
+Moreover clang-3.2 has a version of clang-check that does not print everything as a sexp (e.g. typedefs are not a sexp) which makes parsing harder. clang-git seems to be good.

+Note that the dumper was evolved in e8d411997899a87e1a9f63ad3f52b38e7931687c from a simple sexp-based AST to a pstree like AST which is harder to parse.
+So we have to undo partially what was done there.
+Apply the patch pfff/lang_clang/analyze/clang2.patch in your clang repo.

 * Statistics